 “Then the Night Ranger powers will fall dormant and they will only be able to access the generic armour of a Night Fighter,” Kinega answered.
 “Although if that happened they would be ‘encouraged’ to surrender the morpher so that a more suitable candidate can use it and they will be given a different transformation device; whether or not they agree to serve as a Night Ranger, passing through the Pit of Night earns them the title of Night Fighter.”

 There had only been thirteen Night Morphers.
-The Order had tried to create more, but it seemed that being vanquished was preferable to eternal servitude.
+The Order had tried to create more, but it seemed that for most of the dark creatures they encountered, being vanquished was preferable to eternal servitude.

 “The Night Ranger is a warrior that can fight the darkest evil on its own terms and match the evil warriors on an equal footing.
 Night Rangers journey into the darkness to protect people from the evil that lurks there.
 The evil of greed, lust, pride, gluttony…”